liamrlawrence/cloak.nvim/README.md

   try_all_patterns = true,
   -- Set to true to cloak Telescope preview buffers.
-(Required feature not in 0.1.x) cloak_telescope = true, patterns = {
+(Required feature not in 0.1.x) cloak_telescope = true,
+  -- Re-enable cloak when a matched buffer leaves the window. cloak_on_leave = false, patterns = {
     {
       -- Match any file starting with '.env'.